 The Capstone Course brings together students from the Computer Science Department, College of Fine Arts and Radio-Television-Film Department to form small teams in which each student will contribute their specialized knowledge to the group creation of 2D and 3D games for mobile, online and social technology platforms.
-Students will gain a thorough understanding of the 2D and 3D development process through the course modeling the environment and practices that are used in game studios and the larger industry.
+Students gain a thorough understanding of the 2D and 3D development process through the course modeling the environment and practices that are used in game studios and the larger industry.

 The course integrates disciplines of networking, distributed systems and programming (Computer Science Department); art and design (College of Fine Arts); and animation and visual effects (Radio-Television-Film Department).
 Participating students learn and teach each other about these varied disciplines while working in teams on preparing projects for commercial launch.
 Local game companies and industry professionals are committed to evaluating student projects and hiring successful graduates.